Airbnb Inc. (ABNB) Beta Value: Understanding the Market Risk

 ABNB) stock’s latest price update

-Airbnb Inc. (NASDAQ: ABNB)’s stock price has decreased by -1.99 compared to its previous closing price of 123.28.
-However, the company has seen a -5.02% decrease in its stock price over the last five trading sessions.
-Barron’s reported on 02/14/23 that Airbnb Stock Rallies on Strong Earnings.
-The Outlook for Travel Is Bright.
+Airbnb Inc. (NASDAQ: ABNB)’s stock price has decreased by -1.53 compared to its previous closing price of 126.94.
+However, the company has seen a 3.45% increase in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 03/03/23 that Airbnb to Cut Recruiting Jobs on Prospects for Slower Growth

 ABNB’s Market Performance

-ABNB’s stock has fallen by -5.02% in the past week, with a monthly rise of 10.37% and a quarterly rise of 26.79%.
-The volatility ratio for the week is 3.32% while the volatility levels for the last 30 days are 4.34% for Airbnb Inc. The simple moving average for the last 20 days is -0.84% for ABNB stock, with a simple moving average of 12.50% for the last 200 days.
+ABNB’s stock has risen by 3.45% in the past week, with a monthly rise of 5.62% and a quarterly rise of 26.89%.
+The volatility ratio for the week is 3.16% while the volatility levels for the last 30 days are 4.29% for Airbnb Inc. The simple moving average for the last 20 days is 0.87% for ABNB stock, with a simple moving average of 16.14% for the last 200 days.

 Analysts’ Opinion of ABNB